Montgomery Inn: History

 In 1989, a second location, Montgomery Inn at the Boathouse, was added in downtown Cincinnati on the banks of the Ohio River.
 The company added a banquet facility in the Sawyer Point area in 1998, but announced that the facility would be razed in 2006 or 2007, and the riverfront property would become a new condominium development.

 Montgomery Inn's third restaurant, Montgomery Inn East, opened on the east side of Cincinnati.
 In February 1997, fire completely destroyed the restaurant.
-The fire started in a malfunctioning sign atop the roof which repairmen had been working on earlier that day.
+The fire started in a malfunctioning sign atop the roof, which repairmen had been working on earlier that day.
 Everyone was evacuated from the restaurant, and no one was injured.
 However, the restaurant and its sports memorabilia were a total loss.
 Barry Larkin's Cincinnati Reds uniform, Oscar Robertson's signed basketball, photos of Arnold Palmer at the U.S. Open, and Cal Ripken's autographed baseball bat were among the many items lost.

 In 2001, the company's fourth restaurant opened in Fort Mitchell, Kentucky, in a facility that once housed a location of Burbank's Real Bar-B-Q. Burbank's, named for longtime WLW Radio personality Gary Burbank, was at one time the primary local competitor to the Montgomery Inn, and itself numbered several locations in southwestern Ohio and northern Kentucky.
 But by 2006, Burbank's had closed all but its original location in suburban Sharonville, Ohio.

 Montgomery Inn began to sell its barbecue sauce in bottles in 1990, and the ribs themselves soon after.
 Both are regularly available at supermarkets within a 300-mile radius of Cincinnati, and elsewhere via mail order since 1994.

 Ted Gregory died on December 2, 2001.
 His family continues to operate the company, and Gregory's profile, with a cigar and his "Ribs King" crown, remains a part of the company logo.

 In 2009, Montgomery Inn opened a new restaurant just north of Columbus, along the Scioto River in Dublin, Ohio.

 In January 2017, the restaurant in Dublin closed.
 Closure of the Fort Mitchell location was announced on July 1, 2018.

-Tonya Hundermer has been the General Manager of the Boathouse location since 2018.